History of Barrett, The Honors College at Arizona State University

-Since its founding almost 30 years ago, Barrett, The Honors College at Arizona State University has emerged as a preeminent honors college.
+Barrett, The Honors College at Arizona State University, is a preeminent honors college in the nation.

 In 1988, the Arizona Board of Regents authorized the creation of the University Honors College at ASU.
 With this designation, the first four-year, undergraduate, residential honors college in the United States became a reality with Dr. Ted Humphrey as the college’s founding dean.